 Visitors can also explore 28 acres of Humphry Repton inspired gardens.
 Developed by our dedicated Gardens team, the award winning Woburn Abbey Gardens offer visitors, everything from flower beds bursting with colour around neat, green lawns through to ponds and woodland areas that help to preserve local biodiversity.
 Highlights include the bog garden, designed in the 21st century to make use of a boggy patch and historic features, such as the romantic Doric Temple and Wyattville Seat.

 Woburn Safari Park

-Opened in 1970, Woburn Safari Park is one of the UK’s oldest wild animal parks and has over 80 species of wild animals roaming in 300 acres of beautiful parkland.
+Opened in 1970, Woburn Safari Park is one of the UK’s oldest wild animal parks and has over 1,000 wild animals roaming in more than 300 acres of beautiful parkland.

 Established by the 13th Duke of Bedford, the park has a long history of species conservation dating back more than 100 years.
 Today, Woburn Safari Park is internationally recognised as a centre of excellence for the conservation of endangered wildlife and houses probably the biggest concentration of critically endangered African ungulates (hoofed mammals) on Earth.

 Woburn Safari Park is a member of and contributor to the British and Irish Association of Zoos and Aquariums (BIAZA) and the European Association of Zoos and Aquaria (EAZA).

 Woburn Golf Club has three tournament hosting golf courses, namely the Duke’s, Duchess’ and Marquess’ courses.